bec-archer/SR80-Manuals/user-manual.md

 **Searching:** Tap the search bar and type to filter the queue in real time.
 You can search by:

 - Equipment type (e.g., "Cylinder")
-- Customer name or job number
+- Customer name, company name, or job number
 - Tech name (e.g., "Tony")
 - Machine type or item description
 - Service reason (e.g., "Seal")